shelbyedmonds/artsy/README.md

 given instruction on all of the details needed to accomplish that goal.
 For example, even though image manipulation hasn't been covered in class, in order to complete this project you are going to need to lookup how to load, interact with, and save images in Java.
-Also, since this is your first project with Swing, you will probably need to consult the Oracle tutorials and definitely the Java SE 8 JavaDoc for assistance.
+Also, since this is your first project with JavaFX, you will probably need to consult the Oracle tutorials and definitely the Java SE 8 JavaDoc for assistance.

 This project is also designed to help you better understand how object communicate